Mindfulness versus Mind Kindness Mindfulness is not really the cure-all for all illnesses, loving kindness is the answer

 Those of us who have been abused are at times in such horrible emotional pain from the thoughts and memories that sitting alone and watching our thoughts is very traumatic.
 The whole idea is to forget about our pain.
 That is why there are so many addicts around, all trying to numb their pain.

 After a few attempts, I gave up because it only made me feel worse.
-So I began researching about the topic and here what Josh Korda a popular meditation teacher says about the limitation of meditation ‘Meditative practices performed in isolation can help us recognize and process our emotional states, but true healing lies in those most vulnerable moments, when someone looks us in the eye, sees our pain and provides us with the mirror we so deeply seek.’
+So I began researching about the topic and here is what Josh Korda, a popular meditation teacher, says about the limitation of meditation: ‘Meditative practices performed in isolation can help us recognize and process our emotional states, but true healing lies in those most vulnerable moments, when someone looks us in the eye, sees our pain and provides us with the mirror we so deeply seek.’

 I have done a comparative study on Mindfulness and Mind Kindness.
 And guess which is better?